grapl-security/grapl/docs/setup/aws.md

 - as a command line invocation parameter
 - as an environmenal variable

+#### Usage with Pulumi

+Several commands will need references to things like S3 buckets or AWS log groups.
+While you can pass these values directly, you can also pull them from a Pulumi stack's outputs automatically.

+To do this, you will need to export `GRAPLCTL_PULUMI_STACK` in your environment, and then use the `./bin/graplctl-pulumi.sh` wrapper _instead_ of invoking `graplctl` directly.

+For further details, please read the documentation in that script.

 ### How to spin up DGraph

 _Warning: these commands spin up infrastructure in your AWS account.
 Running